svermeulen/vim-macrobatics/README.md

 * `g:Mac_NamedMacroFileExtension` - The file extension used for the macro files stored inside directory `g:Mac_NamedMacrosDirectory`
 * `g:Mac_NamedMacroFuzzySearcher` - The type of search to use when selecting or executing named macros.
 Currently, valid values are 'clap' (which will use [vim-clap](https://github.com/liuchengxu/vim-clap)) and 'fzf' (which will use [fzf.vim](https://github.com/junegunn/fzf.vim))
 * `g:Mac_NamedMacrosDirectory` - The directory to store the files associated with [named macros](#named-macros)
+* `g:Mac_NamedMacroParameters` - The list of [named parameters](#parameterized-macros) associated with any macros that you want to be parameterized.

 # Advanced Topics

+## Parameterized Macros

+Macrobatics also has built in support for using named parameters with your named macros.
+How this works is that when recording the macro initially, you make use of certain register values, then when re-playing the macro, macrobatics will prompt the user to fill in a value for these registers.

+For example, let's say you have a macro that renames the current method that you are in, and every time you run it, you need the user to supply the new name for the method.
+You can do this by doing the following:

+* Fill in a value for the 'a' register that will represent the new name for the method (eg. by executing `"ayiw`)
+* Record the macro, making use of the 'a' register to replace the current method name
+* Name the current macro 'rename-current-method'.
+It is now stored persistently into the macros folder.
+* Add the following to your `.vimrc`:
+    ```viml
+    let g:Mac_NamedMacroParameters = {
+        \ 'rename-current-method': { 'a': 'New Name' }
+        \ }
+    ```
+* Restart vim, or re-source your `.vimrc`
+* Play the 'rename-current-method' macro
+* You should then be prompted for a "New Name" value.
+The 'a' register will then be set to whatever you type here, and then the macro will be executed.

 ## <a id="shada-support"></a>Persistent/Shared History